layerml/onboarding-project/tutorial1/README.md

-# Tutorial I: How to add a new Layer Dataset into your project and new features into an existing Layer Featureset
+# Tutorial I: How to add a new Layer Dataset into your project & new features into an existing Layer Featureset

 ## Install and run
 To check out the Tutorial I, run: